GrayHatZone/metasploit-termux/README.md

 <img src="msf.svg" align="center" width=200 height=200 />

-Install the latest version of metasploit framework in Android using termux without any error
+Simple script to Install the latest version of metasploit framework in Android using termux

 # Screenshot